junxit/us-congress-bills-115/metadata.md

 - 2017-05-25 — On agreeing to the Hice, Jody B. amendment (A001) Agreed to by voice vote.
 - 2017-05-25 — On passage Passed without objection. (text: CR H4591)
 - 2017-05-25 — Passed/agreed to in House: On passage Passed without objection.(text: CR H4591)
+- 2017-06-05 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2017-06-14 — Resolving differences -- Senate actions: Senate agreed to the House amendment to S. 1083 by Unanimous Consent.
+- 2017-06-14 — Senate agreed to the House amendment to S. 1083 by Unanimous Consent.
+- 2017-06-15 — Message on Senate action sent to the House.
+- 2017-06-15 — Presented to President.
+- 2017-06-15 — Presented to President.
+- 2017-06-27 — Signed by President.
+- 2017-06-27 — Signed by President.